-Illumina Sends Letter to Share - GuruFocus.com
+Illumina sends letter to share - GuruFocus.com

 Your Board recommends that you vote the WHITE proxy card FOR ALL NINE of Illumina's nominees.
 We urge you NOT to vote using any gold proxy card from Carl Icahn or Icahn Partners LP and certain of its affiliates.
 Please disregard and discard any gold proxy card.
 Please note that if you inadvertently voted using Icahn's gold proxy card, you may cancel that vote simply by voting again TODAY using the company's WHITE proxy card.
 Only your latest-dated vote counts.
 Additional information related to the Annual Meeting can be found at IlluminaForward.com.

-On behalf of Illumina's Board of Directors, thank you again for your continued trust in and support of Illumina.
+On behalf of Illumina's Board of Directors, we appreciate your investment in Illumina and ask for your continued support.

 Sincerely,